Noahlie07/NotesOnEverythingCoding/Redis/Intro to Redis.md

 ## What is Redis?
 Redis is an open-source, in memory (RAM) data structure store.
 As its in-memory, its frequently used as a caching layer in front of larger databases to store frequently accessed data from memory.
 Redis supports various data structures in simple **key-value pairs**, including values as lists, sets, sorted sets, hashes, and more.
+It is frequenlty used in **Multi-Session Supporting** due to its cache nature!

 ## Redis Python API/SDK
 https://redis.io/docs/latest/develop/clients/redis-py/